LLBlumire/mim-lang/specification/0003-mappings.md

 ## Summary

-Mappings provide methods of data transformation.
+Mappings are a type of item that provide methods of data transformation.

 ## Syntax